chriskrycho/emberconf-2018-slides/talk.md

 <!-- .element: class="fragment" data-fragment-index="2" --> Will it?
 Will *everyone* remember that *forever*?

+Note: We can handle the bad case of course, by declaring the accurate type and throwing an error here if the element doesn't exist.

-Note: Now, one possible objection here is that you *know* that this ID exists.
+But one possible objection here is that you *know* that this ID exists.
 And you might!
 But one thing TypeScript does is help us scale past what we individually remember *today*.
 The thing is, you know what invariants you intend for a given part of your app to maintain. *Today*.
 But someone else who comes along to work on the code might *not* know what you intend.
 For that matter, you yourself might not remember in six months.

 ---